+The role of ve may have impacted the success of biological control in the stand.
+One reason for the successful spread of hypoviruses may be the result, in part, of the relatively low diversity of the C. parasitica population in the stand.
+The first vc type found, WS-1, has remained the dominant vc type in the stand for 19 years (Table 2) while other areas of the stand had a more diverse vc structure.
+Robin et al. (2009) state that a low diversity in vc types provides good opportunities for biocontrol with CHV-1 in areas of France and Spain.
+Our results in the Disease Center are in agreement with the conclusion by Robin et al (2009).

-.This long-term study of hypoviruses has shown that time (patience) is a critical factor in the development of a successful biological control program.
-While we had no untreated control area of the stand, treating nearly 3,200 cankers over the course of 20 years revealed robust trends that are consistent with successful biological control.
-Despite the fact that the C. parasitica population was clonal in the early 1990s, evidence of biological control took nearly two decades.
-Since hypovirus-infected isolates sporulate at such a reduced amount in comparison with virulent isolates, biological control within the C. parasitica system isvery difficult in many areas of North America.
+This long-term study of hypoviruses has shown that time is a critical factor in the development of a successful biological control program of chestnut trees.
+Nearly 3,200 cankers were treated over the course of 20 years; this revealed robust trends that are consistent with successful biological control.
+Despite the fact that the C. parasitica population was clonal in the early 1990s, nearly two decades were necessary for dissemination of hypoviruses, significant number of callusing cankers and biological control to be evident in the Disease Center.
+Since hypovirus-infected isolates sporulate at such a reduced amount in comparison with virulent isolates, biological control within the C. parasitica system is very difficult in many areas of North America.
 Thus, continuous applications of hypovirus inoculum seems to be necessary to combat the advantage that virulent isolates possess.
 We still have little understanding of the role of secondary invaders in the phenomenon of biological control.
 The combination of extensive application of hypovirulent isolates over time, coupled with invading secondary organisms, may be the key to biological control of chestnut blight.

 Acknowledgments

 This study was financially supported, in part, by The American Chestnut Foundation.
-We thank the landowners, Scott and Sherri Bockenauer (and the late Ron Bockenauer), and Karl, Debbie Rhyme and Deloris Rhyme for their permission to conduct this study.
+We thank the landowners, Scott and Sherri Bockenauer (and the late Ron Bockenauer), and Karl and Debbie Rhyme (and the late Deloris Rhyme) for their permission to conduct this study.
 Jane Cummings Carlson, Sally Dahir, and Kyoko Scanlon of the Wisconsin Department of Natural Resources were instrumental with many facets of the study; their help was invaluable.
 We are extremely grateful to all of the volunteers and students who have assisted in the annual census.
 Finally, Laura Bartlett, Brian Bell, Jessica Bright, Glenn Flamik, Miranda King, Alex Kish, Matt Malone, Brie Mauser, Sarah McCawley, Amy Metheny, Elise Murphy, S. Andrew Naymick, Erika Orlikoff, Rebecca Rush, Nancy Sheets, Susan Woodling, G. Tyler Wright and Anne Zondlo worked tirelessly to characterize the bark samples that have been collected over the many years of this study.
+Special thanks to Sean Gere, Kevin Hamm and Lance Wallace, professional arborists who assisted with treatment and canker evaluation from the tree crowns.
+The authors acknowledge the countless undergraduate and gradutate students from Michigan State University and the Univeristy of Wisconsin La Crosse who participated in the annual treatment/survey.

+Scientific Article No. XXXX of the West Virginia Agricultural and Forestry Experiment Station, Morgantown.

 Literature Cited

 Agresti, A. 2002.
 Categorical data analysis, 2nd ed.
 Wiley, New York, N.Y.